This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this cranberry orange scones recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch cranberry orange scones recipe, check out our Leftover Ingredients Recipe Finder.

-- Cranberries: Use fresh, thawed, or dried cranberries—just stick to the same measurement.
+- Cranberries: Use fresh, frozen and thawed, or dried.
 Leftover cranberries?
-They’re great in a small batch of Cranberry Sauce.
+Use them to make a small batch of cranberry sauce.

 Recipe Variations

-- Spiced Cranberry Scones: Add a pinch of cinnamon or nutmeg to the dough for a warm, sweetly spiced touch.
+- Spiced Cranberry Scones: Add a pinch of cinnamon, nutmeg, or cardamom for warm, fragrant flavor.

 How To Make Cranberry Orange Scones

-These step-by-step photos and instructions help you visualize how to make this small batch scone recipe.
+These photos and instructions help you visualize how to make cranberry orange scones for one or two people.
 See the recipe box below for ingredient amounts and full recipe instructions.

 Make the Batter

-- In a large mixing bowl, combine the flour, sugar, baking powder, baking soda, and salt.
-Stir until well mixed.
+- In a large bowl, mix flour, sugar, baking powder, baking soda, and salt.

-- Cut the cold butter into the flour mixture using a pastry blender, fork, or your fingertips until the mixture looks like fine crumbs.
+- Cut in cold butter with a pastry blender, fork, or fingertips until crumbly.

-- In a small bowl, whisk together the milk, egg yolk, orange juice, and orange zest.
-Pour the wet mixture into the bowl with the dry ingredients and stir until just combined.
+- In a small bowl, whisk milk, egg yolk, orange juice, and zest.
+Add to dry ingredients and stir just until combined.
+Don’t overwork the dough, light handling keeps scones flaky.

 Make the Scones

-- Transfer the dough to a lightly floured surface and gently knead it a few times.
-Shape it into a 5-inch circle, about 1 inch thick.
+- Place dough on a floured surface, knead lightly, and shape into a 5-inch circle about 1 inch thick.

-- Bake as directed, then let the scones cool slightly on the baking sheet.
+- Bake as directed, then cool slightly on the sheet.

-- In a small bowl, whisk together the powdered sugar, cream, and orange juice until smooth.
-Drizzle the glaze over the cooled scones and let it set before serving.
+- Whisk powdered sugar, cream, and orange juice until smooth.
+Drizzle over cooled scones and let set.

 RELATED: Small Batch Clotted Cream Recipe